cypherbits/onionbb/README.md

 - Block non-standard UserAgent (non-browsers and bots).
 - Only allow the latest version of Tor Browser and block other browsers.
 - Implement HTTP security headers on Response like:
+  * Referrer-Policy.
   * X-Content-Type-Options.
   * X-Frame-Options.
   * Content-Security-Policy.
-Like disable Javascript.
-  * Referrer-Policy.
+Disable Javascript execution.

 ## Installation